barnard704344/Docker-homelab-homepage/README.md

 - **Port Selection**: Choose which port to use when services run on multiple ports
 - **Service Pinning**: Pin frequently used services to the top

+### 💾 **Cross-Device Configuration**
+- All settings stored on the server (not in browser localStorage)
+- Pins, port selections, and categories sync across all devices
+- View your customized homepage from any computer or device

 ### 🎨 **Clean Web Interface**
 - Responsive grid layout with service cards
 - Real-time service status indicators